Spencer Steer Player Props: Reds vs. Braves

-On Friday, Spencer Steer (.286 on-base percentage in past 10 games, 70 points below season-long percentage) and the Cincinnati Reds play the Atlanta Braves, whose starting pitcher will be AJ Smith-Shawver.
-First pitch is at 6:40 PM ET.
+On Saturday, Spencer Steer (hitting .200 in his past 10 games) and the Cincinnati Reds play the Atlanta Braves, whose starting pitcher will be Jared Shuster.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Rockies.
+He had a hitless performance in his most recent game (0-for-2) against the Braves.

 Spencer Steer Game Info & Props vs. the Braves